rust-unofficial/patterns/idioms/return-moved-arg-on-error.md

 ## Description

-If fallible method receives consumes argument, return it back inside error.
+If a fallible function consumes an argument, return that argument back inside an error.

 ## Example